Filing a Lawsuit in Colombia

 If the defendant is found guilty, the court may order them to pay restitution to compensate you for the stolen funds.
 Restitution is a court-ordered repayment of the stolen amount to the victim.

-7. Civil Lawsuit (Optional):
+7. Optional Civil Lawsuit:

 It's essential to consult with a qualified Colombian attorney such as Colombia Law Connection who specializes in criminal law and civil litigation to guide you through the legal process.
 We can help you navigate the complexities of the legal system, ensure your rights are protected, and maximize your chances of recovering the stolen money.